Yuchen413/CertPhash/README.md

 ```bash
 python ./attack/benign0_func_AUC.py --dataset='coco_val' --target='photodna_nn_cert_ep1'
 ```
-The expected output from console contains ROC-AUC of transformations tested in our papers RQ1, for example Hue:
+The expected output from console contains ROC-AUC of transformations tested in our papers RQ1.
+For instance, the output for the Hue transformation should be as follows:
 ```angular2html
 ...
 hue:  -180      -150      -120      -90       -60       -30       0         30        60        90        120       150